ConvertKit Review for Creators in 2026

 Final Verdict: Who Should Use ConvertKit?

 From my experience, creators who use ConvertKit stick with it.
 The simplicity, deliverability, and revenue tools make it worth every dollar once your list starts paying off.
+ConvertKit has grown to power nearly 15,000 active creator sites, with the majority of its user base coming from Mailchimp refugees who wanted a system designed around their workflow, not a corporate marketing team’s.

 So if this ConvertKit review for creators resonates with your goals, try the free plan today and see why thousands of creators call it their email home.